What should you do about Health Insurance in Japan?

 My Complaint about Dr. Hideki Akai of Akai Clinic in Tokyo

 I was diagnosed with skin cancer in 2010.
 Dr. Akai took off my lesion.
 Then we wanted to get a paper to use with the insurance company.
 Dr. Akai charged us ¥30,000 Yen for that piece of paper!!!
-But when we submitted it to the insurance company they rejected it, and said it was sufficient.
+But when we submitted it to the insurance company they rejected it, and said it was insufficient.

 When I asked Dr. Akai about why he charged so much for a piece of paper that probably took his secretary 1 minute to make, he responded that some hospitals charge over ¥50,000!
 As if charging ¥30,000 was OK.
 And then the paper he gave me, even though he has experience with such things was insufficient.